Mesheo/5-Days-Of-Javascript/README.md

 ```

 ### TERNARY OPERATOR
- The ternary operator allows for a compact syntax in the case of binary decisions.
+ The Ternary Operator allows for a compact syntax in the case of binary decisions.
 Just like if...else staments it has a condition and two expressions.
 In this case the condition is followed by a `?` and then the two possible expressions came separated by a `:`
  <p> </p>

 Check this `if...else` statement using ternary operator